 Since servers used to run the web need a lot of power, in 2017 Ecosia decided to build its first solar energy plant to ensure that its servers would be run on 100% renewable energy.
 By 2020 they had already planted over 80 million trees and plan to fund many more reforestation projects to plant millions of more trees this year.

-Ecosia has one clear New Year Resolution in 2020: “planting more trees than ever before”.
-2019 has been a historic year for climate justice.
-Climate news has been both exasperating and inspiring: from the Amazon Fires to Greta Thunberg and Fridays for Future.
+Ecosia had one clear New Year Resolution in 2020: “planting more trees than ever before”.
+2019 was a historic year for climate justice.
+Climate news was both exasperating and inspiring: from the Amazon Fires to Greta Thunberg and Fridays for Future.
 But 2019 was also the year of the trees.
 Tree pledges have appeared everywhere, from the Ethiopian government’s call to plant trees, to the “trillion tree campaign” by Plant-for-the-Planet or Mr. Beast’s and #TeamTrees’ reforestation challenge.
-What is more, in 2019, 8.5 million people switched to Ecosia to take action against the climate crisis, helping us reach a total of 35 million trees.

 “We hope to become recognised as an alternative search engine by all the major browsers including Chrome, Firefox and Safari.
 This would be a huge step in propelling us forward to reaching that one billion trees financed milestone.”